NguyenThanhTan/viz_tools/README.md

 For the second app, output will be *.avi (without audio) and *.mp4 (with audio)

 Note: do not change the default output video extension (.avi) while using the app. .avi extension is reliable with opencv and ffmpeg.
 An .mp4 version will be generated automatically.

+## Adapter

+If your data is not in the input formats, use `adapter.ipynb` to convert your data to the input formats.
+There are examples to cut videos and segmentation annotations for overlay_1, there are examples to convert convoluted features (visual or segmentation) to the input format for overlay_2.